-Sign up to receive Chapter One of Learned Hopefulness for FREE
+Sign up and receive Chapter One of Learned Hopefulness

 is never further away than your next thought.